This post may contain affiliate links. Please read our disclosure policy.

 Storage and Reheating

-Refrigerate: Cool completely, then transfer leftovers to an airtight container and into the fridge for up to 3-4 days.
+Refrigerate: Cool completely, then transfer leftovers to an airtight container.
+They’ll keep in the fridge for 3 to 4 days.

-Freeze: While you can technically freeze them, the cheese sauce can lose its smooth texture upon reheating.
-If you want, place them into an airtight, freezer-safe container and freeze for up to 3 months.
-Thaw before reheating.
+Freeze: You can freeze these, but the cheese sauce may lose some of its smooth texture when reheated.
+Place in an airtight, freezer-safe container for up to 3 months.
+Thaw completely in the fridge before reheating.

 Crockpot Cheesy Potatoes